 Making sure that your staff understand and value the benefits you offer them can be difficult.
 Having all of your benefits on one platform that manages communications makes things simpler and more efficient, for both you and your employees.

 The working population is getting older, creating more diverse populations of staff – all with differing needs.
 One thing remains the same: absenteeism is still a big problem for employers.
 Our specialist employee benefits team will provide advice on the most appropriate range of products and services that best fit your objectives.

 Change your approach from the security of protection, to prevention, and you can better mitigate risk whilst reducing your direct and indirect costs.
-Employee protection cover can not only be cost-effective, but can also deliver valued benefits to your employees and their families at a time when they need it most.
+Employee protection cover can not only be cost-effective, but can also deliver valued benefits to your staff and their families at a time when they need it most.

 Once upon a time, it was only the major corporates that ventured into global markets.
 Today, many smaller organisations are operating internationally.
-In fact, 75% of companies expect their international assignments to increase or remain the same over the next two years.
+In fact, the PWC study 'Talent Mobility 2020' predicts that there will be a further 50% growth in international assignments by 2020.
 Living and working overseas can bring many benefits to both your company and your employees.
 It can also pose challenges – and that’s where we can help.

 Employees don’t reach an exact age and leave your company.
 They need to consider all of the options available and prepare themselves for the transition into life after work.
 Providing your employees with retirement planning support and giving them the opportunity to plan and prepare puts them in control and gives them the confidence to come to you and start the conversation about retirement.

 Are you complying with current legislation?
 How can you be sure that the workplace savings you offer are the most suitable for your employees?
 Do you have the most appropriate provider to facilitate and encourage your staff to save for retirement?
 Effective management of your workplace savings can help you to stay on top of your pension scheme, keep your employees engaged, and maximise your investment in employee benefits.

 Frequently asked questions